ska-telescope/developer.skatelescope.org/src/index.rst

    Developer Portal is under maintenance right now so you might see pages that are not ordered or structured correctly if you are seeing this warning.

-Here is the SKA Developers journey throughout their daily tasks.
-Feel free to click on each item to navigate to relevant explainations, tutorials, howto guides or references.
+Here is the journey SKA Developers take to turn ideas into deployed code.
+Some of these tasks will be done every day; others less frequently.
+Feel free to click on each item to navigate to relevant explanations, tutorials, how-to guides or reference documentation.

 .. mermaid::